codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-07-ek6.md

 The distance is returned in meters, encoded as a [RESP bulk string](https://redis.io/docs/latest/develop/reference/protocol-spec/#bulk-strings).

-Redis uses the [Haversine's Formula](https://en.wikipedia.org/wiki/Haversine_formula#Example) to calculate the distance between two points.
-Please note that the linked example on Wikipedia uses degree as the unit of arguments for `sin()` and `cos()`.
-Most math libraries use radian as the unit for trigonometric functions like `sin()` and `cos()`.
-So, make sure to make appropriate conversions wherever necessary.
+Redis uses the [Haversine's Formula](https://rosettacode.org/wiki/Haversine_formula) to calculate the distance between two points.
+You can see how this is done in the Redis source code here.

 You can also see how the distance calculation is implemented in the Redis source code [here](https://github.com/redis/redis/blob/4322cebc1764d433b3fce3b3a108252648bf59e7/src/geohash_helper.c#L228C1-L228C72).